 The truth is that Chiang Mai is a fully-blown cosmopolitan city with shopping malls, pretentious jazz bars, restaurants, massage parlours, spas, cafés, crazy traffic and activities galore!
 (I wrote an article about the changes that the city has seen in recent years which you can read here.)

 With so many activities to experience in Chiang Mai, it really depends on what you fancy.
-You can take a cooking class to learn how to make your own Thai dishes, take a cheap yoga retreat, take a Muay Thai Boxing lesson, get out in the jungle and do some trekking, or get up close and personal with the elephants at the Elephant Nature Park!
+You can take a cooking class to learn how to make your own Thai dishes, take a cheap yoga retreat, take a Muay Thai Boxing lesson, get out in the jungle and do some trekking, or get up close and personal with the elephants at an ethical elephant sanctuary.

 If you’ve got time, check out the waterfall and take a motorbike ride up to Doi Suthep to visit the temple at the top for impressive views over the city.
 Drive further along to visit the coffee farms of Doi Pui.